slisovski/TheGeolocationManual/docs/03-LoadingData.md

 _Do I need to log-transform my raw light measurements?_

-Log-transformation of the light intensities is helpful to visualise and inspect the data and for the twilight annotation process.
+Log-transformation of the light intensities is helpful to visualize and inspect the data and for the twilight annotation process.
 It allows to focus at the low light values while seeing the whole light curve and thus makes sense for the tags that measure the full light spectrum (e.g. tags from Migrate Technology Ltd. and from the Swiss Ornithological Institute).
 If you proceed to analyse your data with FLightR, where you need the raw light intensities, there is no need to back-transform you light data as FLightR will do that automatically.
 </div>